 You’ve probably heard of people doing “no-spend months” and “Frugal February”.
-But as I was looking at our budget the other day, I kept coming back to the conclusion that we just need more money coming in.
-There are things we can be more frugal about for sure, but in general we’ve done a lot of work to minimize our household expenses so I don’t feel like we have that much more we are really willing to cut.
-Which is why I’ve decided to work on earning a bit of extra cash this month!
+There are things we can be more frugal about for sure, but in general, we’ve done a lot of work to minimize our household expenses so I’m going to focus on trying to earn a little of extra cash instead of cutting more expenses this month.

 Of course, I can’t start a new goal without some type of printable or planner to get myself organized and track my progress.
-I’m a bit of a planning nerd that way!
-Keep reading to snag your copy of the cute savings goal tracker printable I made and learn how we’re planning to earn extra cash this month.
+I’m a bit of a planning nerd in that way!
+Keep reading to snag your copy of this cute savings goal tracker printable I made and learn how we’re planning to bring in some extra cash.

 This post contains affiliate links.
 See my disclosure policy for more information.